WanThinnn/PPGT-GEN/README.md

 ## Introduction

-PPGT-GEN is a convenient local web application for using the PahPassGPT model, replacing the complex Command Line Interface (CLI) usage.
+PPGT-GEN is a convenient local web application for using the PagPassGPT model, replacing the complex Command Line Interface (CLI) usage.
 The application provides a user-friendly interface for:

-- **Password Generation**: Using PahPassGPT model to generate intelligent passwords
+- **Password Generation**: Using PagPassGPT model to generate intelligent passwords
 - **Password Strength Checking**: Analyzing and evaluating password security
 - **Entropy Analysis**: Measuring randomness and unpredictability of passwords
 - **Pattern Checking**: Detecting patterns and rules in passwords